Cardiovascular disease survivor pays it forward by giving back to his community

 “We don’t want people to make a decision between paying for their medication or eating,” Simmons said.

-If you’d like to support or donate to Heart To Heart, visit W J B F DOT COM for more information.
+If you’d like to support or donate to Heart To Heart, visit wjbf.com for more information.

 The assistance is located at the Barney’s Pharmacy off of Peach Orchard Road